gmurtaza404/gmurtaza404.github.io/resume.md

 ## Occupation

 `Current`
-Full time __Research Assistant__ for Dr Ritambhara Singh at Brown University,
+__Research Assistant__ for Dr Ritambhara Singh at Brown University,

 - Currently working towards developing methods that combine multiple modalities of Genome datasets into a single representation to solve downstream tasks more holistically.

 `Current`
 __Foreign Guest Researcher__, Material Measurement Laboratory, National Institute of Standards and Technology (NIST)
-- Developing a comprehensive set of benchmarks for Hi-C data that partitions the similarity scores
+- Developing a comprehensive set of benchmarks for Hi-C data that provide a detailed report on how similar two Hi-C datasets with an emphasis on harder to categorize genomic regions.